Package Cost : $16,000

 Q28 How long is the hospital stay for kidney transplant in India?

-A28 Usually for the recipient of the kidney(the patient) has to be in the hospital for around 10 days and the donor of the kidney may be discharged after 5 days.
+A28 Usually for the recipient of the kidney(the patient) has to be in the hospital for around 8 to 10 days and the donor of the kidney may be discharged after 4 to 5 days.
 This length of the hospital stay for the patient as well as the donor may vary from case to case.

 Above duration is indicated for most of the cases.